OVO Group Tax Strategy Statement

-The purpose of this tax strategy document is to set out OVO Group’s policy and approach in conducting its tax affairs and managing tax risks for the year ending 31st December 2017.
-This document was approved by Ovo Group’s Board of Directors on 30th November 2017 for year ending 31st December 2017.
-In line with HMRC’s guidance, this policy will be reviewed annually and any amendments will be approved by the Board of Directors.
+The purpose of this tax strategy document is to set out OVO Group’s policy and approach in conducting its tax affairs and managing tax risks for the year ending 31 December 2022.
+This document was approved by OVO Group’s Board of Directors on 19 May 2022 and is applicable for all entities in the OVO Group (OVO Group Limited and its subsidiaries) for the year ending 31 December 2022.
+This policy will be reviewed annually, and any amendments will be approved by the Board of Directors.

 OVO Group’s tax risk management and controls are formally captured in a tax risk register.
-The Group risk register is overseen by the Board and the Chief Financial Officer has primary responsibility for OVO Group’s taxation risk register, supported by the Group Finance Director and external consultants.
+Tax governance is overseen by the Board, through the Risk and Audit Committees.
+The Chief Financial Officer (or equivalent individual) as primary responsibility for managing tax risk, supported by the Head of Group Tax and external consultants.

-OVO Group has a low risk appetite towards tax risk management and governance processes.
+OVO Group’s appetite towards tax risk is low.
 We are committed to compliance with our statutory tax obligations and seek to ensure that our tax arrangements remain consistent with a low risk assessment, both in financial and reputational terms.

-We engage with HMRC honestly and with integrity, based on mutual trust and co-operative compliance.
+We engage with HMRC and other relevant tax authorities honestly and with integrity, based on mutual trust and co-operative compliance.
 We feel this is the best way to ensure that we pay the right tax at the right time and to maintain a good working relationship.
-We endeavour to engage with tax consultants and HMRC on a real time basis in any areas of material uncertainty.
+We endeavour to engage with tax consultants and HMRC and other relevant tax authorities on a real time basis in any areas of material uncertainty.
 This includes us disclosing and seeking clearance on significant matters in order to gain agreement on the tax implications.

 In this context, OVO Group utilises all legitimate exemptions and allowances in accordance with normal business practises and HMRC guidance.

-We consider that the above statement complies with OVO Group’s obligation under para 16(2) and para 25 (1), Sch 19 Finance Act 2016.
+We consider that the above statement complies with OVO Group’s obligation under paragraph 16(2), Schedule 19, Finance Act 2016.